sotobakar/tdc-frontend/README.md

 yarn dev
 ```

-Your Node.js application should now be running at [http://localhost:5000](http://localhost:5000).
+Your website should now be running at [http://localhost:5000](http://localhost:5000).

 ## Additional Notes

-- Make sure you have Node.js and npm installed.
+- Make sure you have Node.js and yarn installed.
 - Make sure you also run the backend, because the frontend will hit the REST API provided by the backend.